-- Let your children or youths know you are appreciative of the care they provide and that you love them regardless of the care they do or do not provide. - As with talking about ALS, let your children know they can talk about feelings and experiences of caregiving at any time with you without hurting your feelings. - Model the conversation by telling them how you feel, that maybe it is hard at times to have your children help you, but that sometimes you need it.
+Let your children or youths know you are appreciative of the care they provide and that you love them regardless of the care they do or do not provide.
+As with talking about ALS, let your children know they can talk about feelings and experiences of caregiving at any time with you without hurting your feelings.
+Model the conversation by telling them how you feel about them helping with your care.
+Maybe it is hard at times to have your children help you, but that sometimes you need it.
 That way they may feel comfortable also saying that sometimes it is difficult.